 Habsburg marriages tended to be of the arranged variety, with very few exceptions.

 The one between Emperor Franz Joseph and Elisabeth (“Sisi”) was, however, a mix of political expedience and romance.
 He truly loved her.
-She may even have loved him in return (but, if so, certainly not to the same extent, sadly).
+She may even have loved him in return (but, if so, certainly not to the same extent).

-Despite Elisabeth’s ambivalence toward her husband and court responsibilities, and her regular absences from Vienna, she remains one of the great personalities in Habsburg history.
-Not least because of her famed beauty, somewhat rebellious nature, and enigmatic disposition.
+Despite (or perhaps because of) Elisabeth’s ambivalence toward her husband, her dislike of court responsibilities, and her regular travels away from Vienna, she remains one of the most popular personalities in Habsburg history.

-No wonder, then, that she has an appropriate memorial statue and garden to her name.
+No wonder, then, that Elisabeth has an appropriate memorial statue and garden to her name.

 Work began on this Sisi memorial in 1904, around six years after her assassination in Geneva and following an exhaustive tender process involving dozens of competitive ideas (and locations).